 Its simplicity.
 Stuffing a piece of meat might seem like something you would not ordinarily do.
 At least I used to think that is something you leave for special occasions.
 But this is so easy; you can do it any time you want.
 Not only when guests are coming, but for a regular family meal as well.

 And how your family will love this cream cheese stuffed pork tenderloin!
 Every single little piece of it!
-For more delicious ways of cooking a pork filet, see the Cast Iron Pork Tenderloin, the Air Fryer Pork Tenderloin, or the Pistachio-Crusted Pork.
+For more delicious ways of cooking a pork filet, see the Cast Iron Pork Tenderloin, the Air Fryer Pork Tenderloin, the Juicy Apricot Glazed Pork Tenderloin, or the Pistachio-Crusted Pork.

 - Not to be confused with the loin, they are two different cuts.
 The loin is also lean but larger and comes from the pig’s back; it can come with bones or without.
 It’s great for making a roast.